mhawksey/Nano-Prompt-AI-Demo/README.md

 * **Live Preview:** A real-time visual preview of the MermaidJS diagram is displayed.
 * **AI-Powered Diagram Fixing:** If MermaidJS code has errors, the API is used to attempt a correction.
 * **Insert Diagrams:** The final diagram can be inserted as a PNG image into the active Google Workspace editor.
-* **AI Model Status:** The add-on informs users about the Gemini Nano model's availability status[cite: 15, 16, 17, 18, 19].
+* **AI Model Status:** The add-on informs users about the Gemini Nano model's availability status.

 ## 💡 How this Add-on Leverages the Prompt API

 This add-on utilizes several key features of the Chrome `window.LanguageModel` API:

 * **Model Availability Check (`LanguageModel.availability()`):**
-    * Before attempting any AI operations, the add-on calls `LanguageModel.availability()` to determine if the model is `readily` available, needs to be downloaded (`after-download`), or is currently unusable (`no`)[cite: 13, 15, 16, 17, 18, 19].
+    * Before attempting any AI operations, the add-on calls `LanguageModel.availability()` to determine if the model is `readily` available, needs to be downloaded (`after-download`), or is currently unusable (`no`).
-    * This function also provides information about model capabilities like default `topK` and `temperature` values[cite: 25, 26, 27].
+    * This function also provides information about model capabilities like default `topK` and `temperature` values.
 * **Language Model Session Creation (`LanguageModel.create()`):**
-    * A language model session is created using `LanguageModel.create()`[cite: 13].
+    * A language model session is created using `LanguageModel.create()`.
-    * **Download Monitoring:** If the model status is `'after-download'`, the `create` call can include a `monitor` function to listen for `downloadprogress` events, allowing the UI to update the user on the download status[cite: 20, 21, 23].
+    * **Download Monitoring:** If the model status is `'after-download'`, the `create` call can include a `monitor` function to listen for `downloadprogress` events, allowing the UI to update the user on the download status.
-    * **Initial Prompts (System Prompts):** The `initialPrompts` option (formerly `systemPrompt`) is used to provide context to the Gemini Nano model[cite: 38].
+    * **Initial Prompts (System Prompts):** The `initialPrompts` option (formerly `systemPrompt`) is used to provide context to the Gemini Nano model.
 For example, a prompt like "You are an expert in MermaidJS.
 Output ONLY valid MermaidJS code based on the user's request." guides the AI to generate appropriate responses for diagram generation and fixing.
-    * **Session Customization (Potential):** The API allows customization of `topK` and `temperature` per session to influence the model's output[cite: 31, 32].
+    * **Session Customization (Potential):** The API allows customization of `topK` and `temperature` per session to influence the model's output.
 This example includes placeholders, demonstrating where these could be set.
 * **Prompting the Model (`session.prompt()`):**
-    * The core interaction with the AI happens via `session.prompt("user's text here")`[cite: 30, 49].
+    * The core interaction with the AI happens via `session.prompt("user's text here")`.
     * For diagram generation, the user's natural language description is sent as the prompt.
     * For fixing errors, the faulty MermaidJS code along with the error message is provided to the model.
 * **Resource Management:**
-    * The add-on could be extended to use `session.destroy()` to free resources when a session is no longer needed, especially for long-lived applications[cite: 63].
+    * The add-on could be extended to use `session.destroy()` to free resources when a session is no longer needed, especially for long-lived applications.
 * **Error Handling:** Client-side JavaScript includes `try...catch` blocks to manage potential errors during API interactions.

 *(Note: This example primarily uses `session.prompt()`.
-The Prompt API also supports `session.promptStreaming()` for handling longer, streaming responses[cite: 30, 51], which could be beneficial for other types of generative tasks.)*
+The Prompt API also supports `session.promptStreaming()` for handling longer, streaming responses, which could be beneficial for other types of generative tasks.)*

 ## 🛠️ Core Technologies in this Demonstrator

-* **Chrome Gemini Nano Prompt API (`window.LanguageModel`):** The core AI engine, running on-device in Chrome[cite: 4].
+* **Chrome Gemini Nano Prompt API (`window.LanguageModel`):** The core AI engine, running on-device in Chrome.
 * **Google Apps Script:** Provides the add-on framework, UI elements (sidebar, menus), and server-side functions for image insertion.
 * **MermaidJS:** Renders text-based diagram definitions into visual diagrams.
 * **HTML, CSS, JavaScript:** For the add-on's sidebar user interface and client-side logic.